How to Teach Your Child to Read and Spell Using UFLI—For FREE!

 Encouragement for Parents

 Reading is one of the greatest gifts you can give your child.
-There is no “late” reader—only a child who hasn’t yet received the right instruction.
+There are no poor readers—only a child who hasn’t yet received the right instruction.
 With consistent practice, joy, and the UFLI program, your child will become a confident reader, able to decode, spell, and comprehend independently.
 Celebrate small wins and make reading fun!

 UFLI Vowel Teaching Order